-Best practice guidance - Use logical isolation to separate teams and projects.
-Try to minimize the number of physical AKS clusters you deploy to isolate teams or applications.
+Separate teams and projects using logical isolation.
+Minimize the number of physical AKS clusters you deploy to isolate teams or applications.

 With logical isolation, a single AKS cluster can be used for multiple workloads, teams, or environments.
 Kubernetes Namespaces form the logical isolation boundary for workloads and resources.

-Logical separation of clusters usually provides a higher pod density than physically isolated clusters.
-There's less excess compute capacity that sits idle in the cluster.
+Logical separation of clusters usually provides a higher pod density than physically isolated clusters, with less excess compute capacity sitting idle in the cluster.
 When combined with the Kubernetes cluster autoscaler, you can scale the number of nodes up or down to meet demands.
-This best practice approach to autoscaling lets you run only the number of nodes required and minimizes costs.
+This best practice approach to autoscaling minimizes costs by running only the number of nodes required.

 Physically isolate clusters

 Minimize the use of physical isolation for each separate team or application deployment.
 Instead, use logical isolation, as discussed in the previous section.

 Physically separating AKS clusters is a common approach to cluster isolation.
 In this isolation model, teams or workloads are assigned their own AKS cluster.
-This approach often looks like the easiest way to isolate workloads or teams, but adds additional management and financial overhead.
-You now have to maintain these multiple clusters, and have to individually provide access and assign permissions.
-You're also billed for all the individual nodes.
+While physical isolation might look like the easiest way to isolate workloads or teams, it adds management and financial overhead.
+Now, you must maintain these multiple clusters and individually provide access and assign permissions.
+You'll also be billed for each the individual node.

 Physically separate clusters usually have a low pod density.
-As each team or workload has their own AKS cluster, the cluster is often over-provisioned with compute resources.
+Since each team or workload has their own AKS cluster, the cluster is often over-provisioned with compute resources.
 Often, a small number of pods are scheduled on those nodes.
-Unused capacity on the nodes can't be used for applications or services in development by other teams.
+Unclaimed node capacity can't be used for applications or services in development by other teams.
 These excess resources contribute to the additional costs in physically separate clusters.